Classic "Rudolph The Red Nose Reindeer" cartoon

 Rudolph possesses an unusually red colored nose that gives off its own light that is powerful enough to illuminate the team's path through inclement weather.

-"Rudolph the Red Nose Raindeer" cartoon is available to watch and download online from archive.org
+"Rudolph the Red Nose Raindeer" cartoon is available to watch and download for free online from archive.org

 This movie is in the public domain.
-Since the U.S. copyright has expired, this movie can be watched online and downloaded free.
-There are no charges or registration required.
+Since the U.S. copyright has expired, this movie can be watched online and downloaded without a charge.
+No registration is required.

-To watch free movie: a new code found in many browsers that provides quick streaming video without any special software.
-If you see the movie screen image, your browser supports the new <video> tag.
-To start the movie to play, click the triangle in the middle of the screen or on the lower left side of the movie screen.
+To watch free movie: To start the movie to play, click the triangle in the middle of the screen or on the lower left side of the movie screen.
 Adjust sound with the sound bar to the right.
 Read more how to watch free movies online.

 Watch full screen: Click the icon on the lower right corner to watch the movie in full screen mode.
 Press the escape key (esc) to return.